ilya-koyfman/Obsidian-Ilya/PROJECTS/MSP/MSP - Plan at the moment.md

 	- Shared Machine
 - [ ] Blocking Windows 11 till on Datto
 - [ ] Shutdown to be removed
+- [ ] Description field, can we edit this?

 ### What are some of the tasks we want CISO Global?